The Definitive Guide for Understanding the Power of Social Proof

 celebrity social proof

 Luckily, you can also choose a little less known celebrity to collaborate with.
-If your budget isn’t cut-out for the big players, consider partnering up with micro-influencers that are have a very engaged follower base.
+If your budget isn’t cut-out for the big players, consider hiring micro-influencers that are have a very engaged follower base.

 You can easily create a branded hashtag they can use that may or may not go viral or ask them to do honest product reviews.
 No matter what you do, if you get them talking good about you, it’s highly likely that their social influence will get more people to at least talk about you.